-What’s important to know is that “plea bargain” is a general legal term covering three categories of prosecutorial deal-making.
+What’s important to know is that “plea bargain” is a general legal term covering four categories of prosecutorial deal-making.
 Based on the crime in question (and several other factors), one or none of these bargaining options may apply to your own situation:

 - Sentencing Bargains

 A charge bargain sees the prosecutor negotiating a lesser charge against a defendant who has agreed to a guilty plea.
 For instance, if your present charge is assault with a deadly weapon, the prosecutor might offer a charge of assault if you are willing to bypass the trial phase and plead guilty then and there.

 This deal might make sense for the defendant, and it might not.
 A criminal defense lawyer may recommend you not take the deal if the key elements of the sentencing outcome are unlikely to change or if the evidence against you is not as strong as the prosecution claims.